Project-Ice-Man/RiskThinking.AI/README.md

 ```
 It took 32 minutes to process stocks/etfs starting with letters A and B (AB).
 JL took the least amount of time - 18 minutes.
 And everything else was in between.
 Since all ran in parallel - 32 minutes was all it took to process them all.

-The processor had 12 cores - I kept starting a new `bin/spark-submit` in a new tab untill CPU was at about 100% with no processing power left.
-Therefore 10 tabs.
-By seeing how much time it took to process stocks/etfs starting with the same letter, I figured how to group them into 10 groups more or less evenly.
+From previous tests I figured how to group them into 10 groups more or less evenly.

 Reading (all the original stocks/etfs) was done from one SSD, writing was done to another SSD.
 # Code Outline